Five Reasons why you Should Consider a Virtual Internship at Global People Transitions

 You also might have your ups and downs and obviously might find some projects more challenging to manage than others.
 You might be in the middle of a relocation yourself, or you might come to clash with cultural aspects of your environment that you find hard to cope with.

 Among the benefits of an internship at GPT, the par excellence benefit if you ask me, is the coaching you receive from Coach Angie.
-Having her as a supervisor throughout the six months spent at GPT was already a blessing and an opportunity for growth that I will always be thankful for.
-Having her as a personal coach was an emotional and eye-opener experience that made me more aware of who I am, what I need and how I can achieve it.
+Having her as a supervisor throughout the six months spent at Global People Transitions was already a blessing and an opportunity for growth that I will always be thankful for.
+Having her as a personal coach was an emotional and eye-opener experience that made me more aware of who I am, what I need, and how I can achieve it.
 I especially took to heart her charisma and down-to-earth approach.

 About the Author